High blood pressure is a serious medical condition that can affect men and women differently. Read on to find out how and why.

 - Exercise regularly, especially with aerobic physical activity

 For the most effective results, you should consult a doctor or medical professional to come up with a suitable high blood pressure management plan together.
 Our Homage Care advisors and specialists are also always available to help you—simply download our app and get in touch with us to begin finding out how to manage your high blood pressure.

 One major public health problem with high blood pressure regardless of sex and age, is awareness.
 A 2019 study in Singapore found that 49% of participants who had high blood pressure were unaware of it.
 Younger age was additionally found to be associated with unawareness.

-Regardless of our risk profile, we should take proactive care of our health and take charge in living a healthy life.
+Regardless of our risk profile, we should take proactive care of our health and take charge of living a healthy life.
 It’s important to ensure that we do not underestimate our risk profile for high blood pressure or any other disease for that matter.